NFL RedZone: Whip around coverage

 When the 1 p.m. "early" games are in the fourth quarter, the focus of attention begins to narrow down to one-possession games (games within 8 points); Hanson will additionally introduce the fourth quarter coverage as "The Witching Hour; where wins become losses, and losses become wins".
 As the "early" games begin to conclude, RedZone seamlessly leads into coverage of the 4:05/4:25 p.m. "late" games.
 On afternoons in which early game action ends sooner than expected, extended statistical rundowns, highlights, and coverage of team press conferences may be used to fill the time before the late games start.
 Early games which go into overtime are usually prioritized, but never at the expense of missing touchdowns in other games that just started.
 When each game is concluded, a final score alert will flash on the bottom corner of the screen to inform viewers.
 This is especially important for games that have not had a live look-in for many minutes.

-As the 4:05/4:25 p.m. "late" games begin to arrive at their conclusions, coverage will narrow down to the remaining games still ongoing.
-When the moment arrives at which there is only one game left being played, coverage will switch full-screen to that game and see out its conclusion, irrespective of its competitiveness.

 Periodically throughout the afternoon, producers keep track of and update viewers on the status of fantasy football statistics, and/or other statistical superlatives.
 With the legalization of sports betting in several states beginning in 2020, it also points out the over–under and certain betting statistics provided by league partner Caesars Sportsbook.
 The channel's priority, however, is to show every touchdown scored in every game throughout the afternoon.
 During the entire day, RedZone features a ticker at the bottom of the screen, updating scores and stats throughout the league.
 The ticker is situated in such a way that it is superimposed over the respective tickers of CBS and FOX.